wzel/GNSS_Compare/docs/user_manual/implemented_algorithms.rst

 implementing *adaptive* estimators.
 Who knows, maybe you (the reader) will decide to implement some nice ideas now that this possibility is enabled with *GNSS Compare's* flexible framework.

-*Practical advise: When the observation matrix (H) is being built do consider that it's size is defined in the following way: the number of rows is the number of measurements and the number of columns is the number of unknowns.
+*Practical advice: When the observation matrix (H) is being built do consider that it's size is defined in the following way: the number of rows is the number of measurements and the number of columns is the number of unknowns.
 Therefore when switching from the static case to the dynamic case, H changes also.
 We mention this just to be sure that a possible conceptual hiccup is avoided.*